sureshkumar-madala/MachineLearningMastery/README.md

 The snippet below demonstrates how you can use the Random Forest algorithm (a bagged ensemble of decision trees) on the Pima Indians onset of diabetes dataset.

+## Day 13 - Machine Learning Mastery:

+**Finalize And Save Your Model**

+Once you have found a well-performing model on your machine learning problem, you need to finalize it.

+In this lesson, you will practice the tasks related to finalizing your model.

+* Practice making predictions with your model on new data (data unseen during training and testing).
+* Practice saving trained models to file and loading them up again.

+For example, the snippet below shows how you can create a Logistic Regression model, save it to file, then load it later and make predictions on unseen data.

+## Day 14 - Machine Learning Mastery: